djdjz7/openjudge_cli/README.md

 ## Build

+Install binary to PATH with

 ```sh
 cargo install --path .
 ```

+You may also need to add `$HOME/.cargo/bin` to PATH.

 Default build product does not include sixel support.

+> [!IMPORTANT]
+>
+> You may encounter various problems when building with sixel support,
+> if possible, use Kitty Image Protocol or iTerm inline image instead.

 To enable sixel support, build with `--features sixel`.
 You need to have libjpeg installed.